stackbuilders/tutorials/tutorials/haskell/wasm-and-cloudflare-workers/tutorial.md

 ## Beyond a simple Haskell file

-So far, we’ve created a WebAssembly module that exports a pure Haskell function that we ran in CFW.
-However, we can create and build a Cabal project using Asterius `ahc-cabal` CLI, to later use `ahc-dist` to compile it to WebAssembly.
+So far, we’ve created a WebAssembly module that exports a pure Haskell function we ran in CFW.
+However, we can also create and build a Cabal project using Asterius `ahc-cabal` CLI, and then use `ahc-dist` to compile it to WebAssembly.

 First, let’s create the project: